It is estimated that there are around 9.3 million expats living in the UK, each with their own home country tax

-Many of our clients are high net worth individuals with complex We take time to gain a deep understanding of our clients’ tax issues and their objectives so that we can advise them appropriately.
+Many of our clients are high net worth individuals with complex tax issues and needs.
+We take time to gain a deep understanding of our clients’ tax issues and their objectives so that we can advise them appropriately.

 The tax rules for UK residents and non-residents are very different, and one of the first thing you need to do is to determine your tax residency and domiciled status in the UK.
 It is important to remember that even if you are officially a resident in another country, you may still be a tax resident in the UK.

 Establishing your UK tax residence status

-The HMRC use their Statutory Residence Test to determine whether you are a tax resident which incorporates a number of factors.
+The HM Revenue & Customs (HMRC) use their Statutory Residence Test to determine whether you are a tax resident which incorporates a number of factors.
 One of the most common, and often very expensive, mistakes non-residents make is reading about it on the internet and making their own decision about their residence status.
 Establishing your tax residence status can be complicated, and you should always seek advice from a qualified tax advisor.
 Getting it wrong can lead to penalties and unexpected tax bills.

 What is a Self-Assessment tax return?

 A Self-Assessment tax return is a declaration of the income you have received during a tax year.
 For example, the 2020/21 self-assessment tax return will cover the tax year ended 5 April 2021.

 The UK tax year runs from 6th April to the 5th April the following year and anybody earning an income in the UK during the tax year will be liable to UK income tax.
 If this is not paid automatically through a PAYE (pay as you earn) scheme, you are a director of a company, your saving income is above £1,000 or your employment income is over £100,000, you will be required to file a Self-Assessment Tax Return.
 Your “Self-Assessment” will determine what tax is owed and must be filed and paid by 31st January of the following year.